Ahsung/asung-hand-made-Shell/README.md

-# asung_shell
+# asung shell

-this is simillar to Bourne shell, but it does not perform like interpreter.
+This is simillar to Bourne shell, but it does not perform like interpreter.
 JUST commander shell

 ---------------------------------
 <br>